Infrastructure and facilities

 To create great places to live, we need to ensure future residents can access local community and social infrastructure either on or nearby the new development.
 This has a direct impact on their quality of life and satisfaction with their new home.

 Our latest standard house types include at least one study area with space for a desk and easy access to broadband and electricity sockets, to enable working from home.
-Many homes have integrated secure cycle storage.
-Around 13% had on-plot EV charging points (2022: 9%) and we have installed over 3,700 EV chargers since 2019.
-22% of homes included secure cycle storage.
+Over 3,400 homes have included a study in their floorplan since 2021.
+We have installed over 7,500 EV charging points since 2021 (including joint ventures).
+Around 21% of homes included secure cycle storage.

 Promoting community connections